-It’s April 2021, and we’re experiencing a spiritual civil war in America.
+[Reading time: 8 minutes] It’s April 2021, and we’re experiencing a spiritual civil war in America.
 It’s been developing for decades, originating in the spiritual realm, and increasing in severity until it became obvious to everyone on earth.
 Without question, it will determine this nation’s future.

 The chaos in America is a physical expression of the spiritual war between two kingdoms; God’s and Satan’s.
 As sons and daughters of God, we’re members of his kingdom and engaged in that war, even if we don’t realize it.